noahehall/theBookOfNoah/0current/languages/javascript/vue.md

 // some other file, e.g. MyComponent.vue
 // requires a buildtool, like vue-cli, webpack, or vite
+// template isnt rendered, only the templates content (the h1)
 <template>
   <h1>{{ poop }}</h1>
 </template>